Monday, November 14, 2022

 Hi everyone,

-I see lots of folks asking "Do the rides operate during Dollywood's Smoky Mountain Christmas?
+In November, December, and January the weather/temperature question is ..."Do the rides operate during Dollywood's Smoky Mountain Christmas?
 The answer is Yes!
-The two water rides closed for the season at the end of October this year, but aside from that, yes, they run the rides with an eye on the temperature.
+The two water rides typically close for the season at the end of October every year, but aside from that, yes, they run the rides with an eye on the temperature for Smoky Mountain Christmas.

 Rides will close at certain temperatures and precipitation may also cause some rides to close as well.
 These temperatures are not arbitrary.
 Each ride manufacturer comes up with a temperature based on the materials used in the rides.
 For example, hydraulics can freeze and moving parts can have difficulty doing their thing.
 Roller Coasters will experience more friction in the wheels when the temps drop.
 Flat rides that operate with only motors are less likely to close in cold temps.
 So, since Dollywood is open in colder months, it has a list of the rides and the temps in which they operate, so let's dig into that!